Order Hospitals Upper Austria: All-day strike on 22 January 2026

 Strike

-Today, Thursday, an all-day strike of non-medical employees will take place in all eight religious hospitals in Upper Austria.
-Parallel to the strike in the houses, the employees will meet for a public strike meeting in Linz from 10 a.m. onwards.
+On Thursday, January 22, a full-day strike of non-medical employees took place in all eight religious hospitals in Upper Austria.
+Parallel to the strike in the houses, the employees met from 10 a.m. for a public strike meeting in Linz.

 Back to the negotiating table until 30 January